PowerCodersOrg/powercoders.org/site/content/about/_index.md

-  The first Powercoders program started in Bern beginning of 2017 with an overwhelming amount of volunteers participated as Job Coaches or IT trainers and with many IT companies who were enthusiastic about offering internships.
+  The first Powercoders program started in Bern beginning of 2017 with an overwhelming amount of volunteers participating as Job Coaches or IT trainers and with many IT companies who were enthusiastic about offering internships.
-  After this promising start, the Powercoders community has kept on growing and current we are running two school centers in Switzerland and one in Italy.
+  After this promising start, the Powercoders community kept on growing and we are currently running two school centers in Switzerland and one in Italy.

   ## **Our Impact Report 2019**